biodunduke/ServoMotorDriver/README.md

 ### Power Up

-When all has been connected, ensure that there are no shorts (shorts can damage your I2C and RPi).
-I made an enclosure to house the RPi and the I2C device (PCA9685).
+Before you connect an dpower up, ensure that there are no shorts (shorts can damage your I2C and RPi).
+To protect the RPi and the connected PCD, I suggest that you make an enclosure to house the RPi and the I2C device (PCA9685).

-The enclosure was designed in Corel Draw which is not free for use.
+The enclosure file provided [here](https://raw.githubusercontent.com/biodunduke/ServoMotorDriver/master/documentation/pi3case.cdr) was designed in Corel Draw which is not free for use.
 The college, however, have it installed in the lab for student use.
 Accurate measurement has to be made and the design file modified accordingly to fit the Raspberry and the Broadcom Development platform.
 The design can be downloaded [here](https://raw.githubusercontent.com/biodunduke/ServoMotorDriver/master/documentation/pi3case.cdr) for modification.
 ![Enclosure](https://raw.githubusercontent.com/biodunduke/ServoMotorDriver/master/images/pi3case.jpg)

 ![Enclosure](https://raw.githubusercontent.com/biodunduke/ServoMotorDriver/master/images/enclosure.jpeg)